Guides

 Reliability: The QUIC transport protocol used by HTTP/3 offers built-in error correction and congestion control mechanisms, ensuring that data is transmitted reliably even in challenging network conditions.
 Messages are less likely to be lost or delayed, providing a more reliable and seamless user experience.

 Security: WebTransport and HTTP/3 provide enhanced security features compared to their predecessors.
 HTTP/3 uses encryption by default, ensuring that data transmitted between the client and the server is protected from eavesdropping and tampering.
 This helps to prevent unauthorized access to sensitive user information and ensures the privacy of communications.
-PubNub employs enterprise-grade security measures to protect our systems, data, and product(s), which keeps our customers secure.
+PubNub employs enterprise-grade security measures to protect our systems, files, and product(s), which keeps our customers secure.

 Compatibility: PubNub with WebTransport is compatible with a wide range of platforms, devices, and browsers, making it easy for developers to build cross-platform chat applications.
 PubNub is programming language-agnostic, too.